luniehq/lunie/README.md

 # checkout voyager
-cd ~ # or wherever you like to keep your project files git clone https://github.com/cosmos/voyager.git cd voyager
+cd ~ # or wherever you like to keep your project files git clone https://github.com/cosmos/voyager.git
+# if error " engine "node" is incompatible with this module " appear, you should run the command below.
+yarn install --ignore-engines
+cd voyager

 # install js dependencies